OdatNurd/OverrideAudit/README.md

 using options under the `Tools > OverrideAudit` sub-menu.
 The available commands
 are:

-### `OverrideAudit: Package Report` ###

-This will display a list of all packages currently installed in Sublime Text, in a table format.
-The table lists the packages in roughly the order that they will be loaded by Sublime at startup.

-For each package, an indication is made as to whether this package is `[S]`hipped, `[I]`nstalled or `[U]`npacked.
-Additionally, a package that is currently disabled is displayed in `[Square Brackets]` while a package that represents a dependency for an installed package is displayed in `<Angle Brackets>`.

 ### `OverrideAudit: Override Report` ###

 This will display a list of all packages for which there are overrides of any